kondrag/timelapse-generator/README.md

 - ⚙️ **Configurable**: Flexible settings for quality, resolution, and output
 - 🎯 **Smart Metadata**: Templates that incorporate Kp index and other data
 - 📝 **Logging**: Comprehensive logging with configurable levels
+- 🚀 **Multiple Video Backends**: Support for OpenCV and FFmpegCV with hardware acceleration

 ## Installation